dineshpinto/pythermal/README.md

 class which is used to store initial values.
 The main function calls are subdivided into three sets of routines termed *Sub-Routines* and an Output/Plotting function, all of which are stored in separate source files.

-**Note:** The code will not work with Python versions older than Python 2.7.
-It can, however, be rewritten for Python 3.
+**Note:** The code was designed on Python 2.7 and will not work with versions older than Python 2.6.
+The code can easily be rewritten for Python 3.x.

 ### class System